Admission Requirements

 • Request input from three professional references.
 Your professional references must be people who are qualified to comment on your academic or professional skills, your abilities and qualities to be an effective addiction counselor, your personal/professional readiness to help others, and knowledge of your values and ethics.
 You should NOT choose your counselor, sponsor, therapist, family or friends as professional references.

 • Write an essay about your career and educational goals.
 The essay is a key component of your application.
-While past experiences may play a role in your decision to apply to Hazelden Betty Ford Graduate School of Addiction Studies, we recommend that your essay focuses on your future professional path.
+While past experiences may play a role in your decision to apply to Hazelden Betty Ford Graduate School, we recommend that your essay focuses on your future professional path.
 You will be evaluated on your ability to express yourself, depth of content and writing skills.
 Your essay must be typed, double-spaced and approximately 750-1,000 words in total.
 It is important to note this is an essay, not a letter or personal statement.

 • An admission interview may be requested upon completion of your application.